Nigerian Americans: Fulani and Hausa American

-Fulani and Hausa Americans are people in the United States that maintain a cultural identity of various levels from the Fulani and Hausa clans and now call the United States home.
-Most speak Hausa as well as English fluently and Arabic on various levels.
-The first wave of Fulani and Hausa immigrants arrived as a result of the Atlantic Slave trade.
+Fulani and Hausa Americans are people in the United States that maintain a cultural identity of various levels from the Fulani and Hausa ethnic groups and now call the United States home.
+Most speak Hausa, Fulfulde as well as English fluently and Arabic on various levels.
+The first wave of Fulani immigrants arrived as a result of the Atlantic slave trade.
 Recent Fulani and Hausa arrivals immigrated to the United States during the 1990s.
 They now make up a large percentage of the Muslim communities across America.

 Organizations

 Nigerian American organizations in the US include: